groupon/sparklint/README.md

     - Snapshot version will be tagged as latest
     - Release version will be tagged as the version number
 * Publish existing docker image `dockerPublish`
-* Build and publish docker image at the same time `dockerBuildAndPublish`
+* Build and publish docker image at the same time `dockerBuildAndPush`
 * The command to release everything: `sparklintRelease`

 ### Change log